 As we gear up for Thanksgiving and the year-end holiday travel season, our Durham car accident lawyers want to take a time-out to urge you and your loved ones to make safety a top priority.

 Although we often hear about the awful wrecks that occur on our highways, a study by AAA Carolinas indicates that more traffic deaths in North Carolina occur on rural roads.
-Although rural roads accounted for just 0.6 percent of the vehicle miles traveled in 2009, they accounted for an outsized portion of the state’s traffic fatalities.
+Although rural roads accounted for a low amount of the vehicle miles traveled, they accounted for an outsized portion of the state’s traffic fatalities.

 And a recent report by NPR indicated that of the nation’s approximately 37,250 annual traffic fatalities, nearly 60 percent occur on rural roads.
 In some states, more than 90 percent of car accident related deaths occur on rural roads.
 In fact, the National Highway Traffic Safety Administration reports that drivers on rural roads die at a rate of 2.5 times higher per mile they travel than those on urban highways.
 In other words, those who travel in urban areas drive twice as many miles but suffer about half the number of fatal accidents.